ruchimk/shift_management_system/README.md

 #Shiftable

 ##About Shiftable
 Shiftable allows employess to switch shifts with other employees when needed.
-This app makes it easy for employees and shift-managers to manage, share and edit shift schedules.
+We provide a reliable, convenient, and simple platform for employees and shift-managers to manage, share and edit shift schedules.

 ##Documentation
 This app is the second group project part of General Assembly's Web Developmenet Immersive program.
 The site will be deployed to Heroku and an address will be provided.